 All business bank accounts are not created equal.
 It can be well worth spending some time early on to find the best business bank account for your business.
 Switching bank accounts during the later stages of your business can be a painfully tedious process.

-Related: List of business bank accounts
+Related: List of business banks and accounts

 Business bank accounts in the UK: what you should know